lrsjng/h5ai/README.md

     > npm install -g fquery@0.11.0

-This will install *fQuery* and its command line tool `makejs`.
+This will globally install fQuery and its command line tool `makejs`.
 Run `makejs --help` to see if everything worked fine.
 To clone and build the project run the following commands, this will create a new folder `build` including a fresh zipball.

     > git clone git://github.com/lrsjng/h5ai.git
     > cd h5ai